-American food is always a winner when it comes to satisfying the taste buds of your kids, so why not head to Maxwell’s and enjoy scrumptious burgers and fries?
+American food is always a winner when it comes to satisfying the taste buds of your kids, so why not head to Maxwell’s and enjoy some scrumptious burgers and fries?
 Kids can dine for £7.95, including an indulgent dessert, while stressed-out mums and dads enjoy a well-deserved cocktail.
-Just make sure to take your kids on a long walk around Covent Garden Piazza afterwards so they can get rid of that sugar high!
+You can take the kids on a long walk around Covent Garden Piazza afterwards so they can shake off that sugar high!

-If your children are into delicious food as much as you are, then head to Covent Garden and treat the entire family to a meal at Marcus Wareing’s modern British restaurant, Tredwells.
-With specially crafted ‘Junior’ and ‘Culinary Kids’ menus available all year round, it’s guaranteed to impress.
-Your little foodies will love the salted caramel soft serve and mint and apple fizz mocktails.
+If your children are into delicious food as much as you are, head to Covent Garden and treat the family to a memorable meal at modern British restaurant, Tredwells.
+Their ‘Culinary Kids’ menu, priced at £17, is like a mini tasting menu – guaranteed to impress aspiring foodies.

 Heddon Street Kitchen